YTread Logo

 fried

-chicken.
 There he met Sanders' nephew, Joe Ledington, who shared a family scrapbook with him.
-And there, scrawled on the back of a living will of his, was a handwritten list labeled "11 Spices-Mix with 2 White Fl Cups."
+And there, scrawled on the back of a living will, was a handwritten list labeled "11 Spices - Mix with 2 Cups White Flower."
 What were they?
-Salt, thyme, basil, oregano, celery salt, black pepper, dry mustard, paprika, garlic salt, ground ginger, and white pepper.
+Salt, thyme, basil, oregano, celery salt, black pepper, dry mustard, paprika, garlic salt, ground ginger and white pepper.
 Since KFC's official blend of 11 secret herbs and spices has never been verified, it's unclear how accurate Ledington's list was.
+But suffice it to say, whatever they put on that chicken makes it pretty

 this is why kfc s fried chicken is so delicious